 Finding: Complies with conditions.
 The applicant revised the parking plan with seven spaces, which would subsequently require 10 shrubs.
 Prior to issuance of permits, the applicant shall provide a revised landscaping plan which indicates compliance with this standard.
-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+It is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.